- Military Basics

 Post-9/11 GI Bill

-- The Post-9/11 GI Bill provides the full cost of in-state tuition and fees at public colleges covered for up to four academic years for eligible service members, or up to nearly $22,000 a year for private colleges.
+The Post-9/11 GI Bill provides the full cost of in-state tuition and fees at public colleges covered for up to four academic years for eligible service members, or contributions toward an education at private colleges.

 - Benefits include a housing stipend and up to $1,000 a year for books and tutoring.